Trakaas/Genome-Assembler/README.md

 # This is a short-read genome assembler for Python 3.X
 The actual code that can be run is a few directories down in /BMES544FinalProject/BMES544FinalProject/src/ and requires you have Biopython, PYaml, and numpy installed.
-The whole directyory structure is a little messed up since this was written in VS Community and on a Linux cluster on different occasions.
+The whole directory structure is a little messed up since this was written in VS Community and on a Linux cluster on different occasions.
 Make sure both the BMES544FinalProject.py script and the ASM\_CONFIG.yaml file are present in the same folder when running.

 ## Usage
 There are two flags that can be used for this assembler: